 Guidelines for Surgical Treatment of Obesity for Asian Indians: BMI above 32.5kg/m2 with co-morbidity, and BMI above 37.5 kg/m2 without co-morbidity.

-The Surgical Options for Weight Loss Surgery:
+The Surgical Options for Weight Loss Surgery in Delhi:

 Restrictive Procedures: Adjustable gastric banding (LAGB) & sleeve gastrectomy,